 \section{Impulse Response Analysis}

-Once the model's coefficients are estimated, derivation of nonlinear impulse responses must be addressed.
+After discussing the estimation of the structural model's coefficients, we can now address the derivation of nonlinear impulse responses.
 To ensure compatibility with bounded support assumptions, we introduce an extension of the classical IRF definition, termed \textit{relaxed impulse response function}, which differs only in the form of the shock applied to the model.
-We then show that nonlinear relaxed IRFs can be consistently estimated, and uniformly so with respect to shocks picked within a compact range.
+We then show that nonlinear relaxed IRFs can be consistently estimated, and uniformly so for shocks picked within a compact range.